Bridge Simulation and Metric Estimation on Lie Groups and Homogeneous Spaces: Experiments

-The space of symmetric positive definite ($\SPD$) matrices is an essential class of matrices arising as geometric data in many applications.
-For example, in diffusion tensor imaging, $\SPD(3)$ matrices are used to model the anisotropic diffusion of water molecules in each voxel.
-The $\SPD$ matrices constitute a smooth incomplete manifold when endowed with the Euclidean metric of matrices (Pennec et al. \cite{pennec2019riemannian}).
+The space of symmetric positive definite ($\SPD$) matrices is used in in a range of applied fields, one example being diffusion tensor imaging where element of $\SPD(3)$ models anisotropic diffusion of water molecules in each position of the imaged domain.
+The $\SPD$ matrices constitute a smooth incomplete manifold when endowed with the Euclidean metric of matrices \cite{pennec2019riemannian}.
+However, endowing the space of $\SPD$ matrices with either the Log Euclidean or the Affine invariant metric makes the space geodesically complete, i.e., the exponential map is a global diffeomorphism.
 The space of $\SPD(3)$ matrices can be regarded as the homogeneous space $\GL_+(3)/\SO(3)$ of invertible matrices with positive determinants being rotationally invariant to three-dimensional rotations.
+Figure~\ref{fig: guided bridge on spd3} illustrates the discrete time observations from three different sample paths in $\SPD(3)$ arising from the pushforward of a Fermi bridge in $\GL_+(3)$.

-In this section, the bridge sampling scheme derived above allow us to obtain an estimate of the diffusion-mean \cite{hansen2021diffusion,hansen2021diffusiongeometric} on $\SPD(3)$, by sampling guided bridge processes in the space of invertible matrices with positive determinants $\GL_+(3)$.
-This sampling method provides an estimate of the density on $\GL_+(3)$ which projects to a density in $\SPD(3)$.
-Exploiting the resulting density in $\SPD(3)$, an iterative MLE method then yield a convergence to the diffusion mean.
+In Figure~\ref{fig: diffusion mean estimation on gl3 and spd3}, the bridge sampling scheme derived above is used to obtain an estimate of the diffusion-mean \cite{hansen2021diffusion,hansen2021diffusiongeometric} on $\SPD(3)$, by sampling guided bridge processes in the space of invertible matrices with positive determinants $\GL_+(3)$.
+This sampling method provides an estimate of the density on $\GL_+(3)$, which projects to a density in $\SPD(3)$.
+Exploiting the resulting density in $\SPD(3)$, an iterative MLE method then yields convergence to the diffusion mean.

-Fig. \ref{fig: diffusion-mean on SPD(3)} visualize the MLE approach to estimating the diffusion mean.
-As $\SPD(3)$ matrices are six-dimensional, we only need six parameters (three in the diagonal and three in the off-diagonal) to estimate the diffusion mean.